 Football club management is becoming an increasingly precarious job and the attrition rate is showing no sign of slowing down, in fact the exact opposite judging by recent seasons.

-Of the 20 Premier League clubs in the 2016-17 campaign, more than half of them have changed their manager within the last 16 months...some of them twice!
+Of the 20 Premier League clubs in the 2016-17 campaign, 13 of them have changed their manager within the last 18 months...several of them twice!

 Of course, back at the start of 2015-16, Ranieri, who had just taken over at Leicester City, was the favourite for the Sack Race as pundits were unconvinced about his ability to make a success of the job.
 Nine months later, he was a champion as his side incredibly finished 10 points clear at the top of the table!